 Scientists and people that need custom products like orthotics are one thing and one might think the average Joe is different.

 That is why the data that really shocked me was the economics of the humble shower curtain ring.
-There is no reason that mass manufactured plastic shower curtain rings made by cheap labor in a Chinese factory with no environmental regulations and shipped for free from Amazon should cost more than 3-D printed curtain rings made from
+There is no reason that mass manufactured plastic shower curtain rings made by cheap labor in a Chinese factory with no environmental regulations and shipped for free from Amazon should cost more than 3-D printed curtain rings made from commercial filament.

 Yet the 3-D printed ones are cheaper.
 It seems profits sucked out of each layer of the system make even simple things cost far more than they need to.